15 Oct 2024

 • Peripheral vascular disease, meaning damaged blood vessels.

 Moreover, smoking can also increase your risk of experiencing life-threatening events such as a heart attack or stroke, as well as damage to your lungs that leads to pneumonia.
-The NHS publishes more information on smoking associated diseases and conditions.
+The NHS has published more information on smoking related diseases and the benefits of stopping.

 Does it matter how much you smoke?